reapp/new-site/source/start.md

 ---
 ### What is it?

-Reapp is everything you need to build amazing hybrid apps with React: a collection of packages that work together, our UI kit, and a CLI that scaffolds your app and includes a server and build system.
+Reapp is everything you need to build amazing apps with React: a collection of packages that work together, our UI kit, and a CLI that scaffolds your app and includes a server and build system.